Greece's biggest company, bottler CCH, quits for Switzerland

 Aided by the fact that it is doing most of its business outside Greece, CCH consistently outperformed the general Athens stock market index, which has slumped to 20-year lows.

-CCH has become the country's biggest firm by market value with a capitalisation of around 6 billion euros (4.7 billion pounds), representing about a fifth of the Athens bourse's total.
-Typical daily trading in its shares has represented close to 10 percent of average volume on a Greek stock market where trade had already halved over the past year, squeezing broking firms.
+CCH has become the country's biggest firm by market value with a capitalisation of around 6 billion euros (4.8 billion pounds), representing about a fifth of the Athens bourse's total.

-The company, which last year made net profit of 330 million euros on sales of 6.85 billion, has also complained of high taxes imposed under Greek government austerity measures.
+The company had also complained about the heavy tax load imposed under Greek government austerity measures.

 CCH said it would delist from the Athens Stock Exchange and then seek to re-enter that bourse with a secondary listing.